nordcloud/cloudtrail-activity-events/README.md

 Please navigate to AWS CloudTrail console where you have a CloudTrail Lake event data store enabled.
 You will be guided on how to enable integration by selecting Nordcloud Klarity from the list of AWS CloudTrail partners.

-Next step is to Provide Nordcloud Klarity with IAM role permissions to call PutAuditEvents API on your behalf.
+Next step is to Provide Nordcloud Klarity with permissions to call PutAuditEvents API on your behalf.
 IAM permissions define actions that a principal can perform (or is restricted from performing).
 The permissions define resources on which the actions can (or cannot) be taken.

 ```json
 {